tomwhartung/seeourminds.com-bootstrap/doc/gallery_text-1-general.md

 ## 3. Least Important Fields: Link Buttons

-The least important fields are:
+The least important fields are at the bottom of the page, under the score:

 - Link to the "Meat Portrait"
-  - This link sounds condescending on purpose
+  - This link sounds condescending on purpose and is best used for fictional and famous characters
-  - If desired, friends can embed one or more images in the story
+  - Instead of using this, friends and family should consider embeding one or more images or videos in their story
-- "Compare To" Link
+- "Compare To" Link - for couples, this should link to the spouse's image page
-- "Contrast With" Link
+- "Contrast With" Link - best when linked to some with an opposite personality, e.g., Woody Allen (INFP) and Tony Soprano (ESTJ)

 # Use of Pronouns

 ## Stories: OK to Use First Person

-Stories are personal so it is OK to use first person (I, me, etc.) and second person (you, etc.) pronouns.
+Stories are personal so it is OK to use first person (I, me, etc.).

-Note that the words "I," "me," etc. refer to me, Tom Hartung, the Site's creator.
+For consistency with all other stories, the first person refers to me, Tom Hartung, the creator of the site.

+## OK to Use Second Person in Stories, If Desired

+At this time, I see no reason to use second person (you, etc.) pronouns.

+However if a situation arises in which using the second person in a story is appropriate, it is ok to do so.

 ## All Other Text Fields: *NO* First or Second Person!